- Chart

 Disclaimers:

 This information is for illustrative purposes only and should not be considered investment advice.
-ETF performance and holdings are subject to change.
-Investors should consult with a qualified financial advisor before making any investment decisions.
-Market share and AUM figures are approximations and require verification from real-time data sources.
+ETF data, performance, and market share are subject to change.
+Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.